schmouk/PlayToreLib/lib/pltr/doc/playing_cards/cards_deck_doc.md

 ### `template<typename FirstCardT, typename...
 NextCardsT> CardsDeck( const IndexType max_cards_count, const FirstCardT& first_card, const NextCardsT&... next_cards)`
 The constructor with an initialization list.
 According to this signature of constructor, you can pass a list of cards as parameters.
 Attribute `deck` is set as containing the specified list of cards (first card at bottom of deck, last card at top of deck), attribute `max_cards_count` is set to the count of cards in parameters list, and the class random generation attributes are set if this is the very first instantiation of this class within your application.
+It can be accessed via the not mutable accessor method `get_max_cards_count()`.

 ### `CardsDeck(const CardsDeck&)`
 The default copy constructor.